TheFienix/federicofieni/src/index.md

 ---
 layout: layout.html
 title: Federico Fieni - Digital Artist
+content: This is the main page.
 ---

-This is the main page.